gal064/worktree-cli/TESTING.md

    wt new editor
    ```
 2. Verify that a new sibling directory named `<currentDirectoryName>-editor` is created.
-3. Confirm that the worktree is added to the Git repository and that the Cursor editor opens the new directory.
+3. Confirm that the worktree is added to the Git repository and that the configured editor opens the new directory.

 ## Remove Worktree Force Flag Test